osrf/gazebo_tutorials/drcsim_atlas_mixer/tutorial.md

     # Try the driver with ID 0
     rosrun atlas_teleop nanokontrol.py 0
     ~~~

+If `nanokontrol.py` exits with an error about the wrong ID, start it again (kill `nanokontrol.py` with Ctrl-C first, if needed), with the next ID:

+        # It wasn't ID 0.
+Try the driver with ID 1
+        rosrun atlas_teleop nanokontrol.py 1

+ Repeat this procedure until you find the right ID.
+Remember that ID.
+For the rest of this tutorial, we'll assume that the correct ID is 3 (it seems to often be 3).

 1. Move the sliders around; you're looking for a stream of output from `rostopic` similar to: